 Take a peek at our Instagram

 Matagalpa is one of those yet-to-be-discovered gems, a corner of the country that’s blanketed with thick jungles and farms, meaning you’ll probably be the only tourists around to check out the waterfalls, hiking, rafting, and other experiences here and nearby.
 It’s a quiet mountain town that hasn’t been hit by crowds, meaning it’s an easy escape for some relaxation.
+One ILP volunteer said "This city was one of my favorites to visit in Nicaragua" if that gives you an idea of what to expect.

 We’ll start off with the highlights when it comes to things to do, then have an outline of other details that are all about planning your trip here — remember, Matagalpa is more local and rural than other spots in Nica, so it’s definitely a vacay for those willing to be adventurous.